 The Issuer considers a loan to be "delinquent" for purposes of this Offering Circular when payments of principal or interest are ninety (90) days or more past due, whether the borrower is in default or not.
 The Issuer believes that its policies with regard to delinquencies are less stringent than those of commercial lenders due to the Issuer sharing, in part, the missional purpose of the denomination entities which make up its borrowers.
 The Issuer may be willing to accept partial, deferred, interest only or late payments.
 Tolerance of delinquencies by the Issuer could lead to a greater delinquency rate than would be tolerated by a commercial lender.
-At December 31, 2022, the issuer had no delinquent loans.
+As of December 31, 2023, the issuer had one loan in the principal amount of \$174,240 that is delinquent.
+The Issuer remains active in working with the church borrower and its local leadership to resolve the matter.